aws/neptune-gremlin-client/README.md

 See [Migrating from version 1 of the Neptune Gremlin Client](#migrating-from-version-1-of-the-neptune-gremlin-client) if you are migrating an application from version 1.x.x of the Neptune Gremlin Client.

+## Support for AWS SDK for Java 2.x

+Version 3.x of the Neptune Gremlin Client now supports the AWS SDK for Java 2.x.
+Methods that accept version 1.x objects such as `AWSCredentialsProvider` have been deprecated and will be removed ina future version.

 ## Example

 The following example shows how to build a `GremlinClient` that connects to and round-robins requests across all available Neptune serverless instances that have been tagged "analytics".
 The list of endpoints that match this selection criteria is refreshed every 60 seconds.
 The refresh agent that updates the list of endpoints uses an AWS Lambda proxy function to retrieve details of the Neptune database's cluster topology.